-Other requirements are handled by the administrative forester or funding committee simply by with-holding practice approval and/or funding.
+Other requirements are handled by the administrative forester or funding committee simply by withholding practice approval and/or funding.
 You need not worry about these rules, accept to know that if you break one, your funding request will be denied before you can get into trouble.

 Whether a practice is completed in the year shown, is not important.
-In this case, the order is not important either, except that the dwarf-mistletoe work must be completed before either planting practice can start; otherwise, there won't be space available for planting.
+In this case, the order is important only to the extent that dwarf-mistletoe work must be completed before susceptible tree species can be planted and the first two practices must consist of a wood products practice (Firewood salvage from the dwarf-mistletoe work counts.) and a wildlife practice (The tenthacre thicket, nesting boxes, snag trees, etc.).
 This plan will be accepted as a basis for cost-sharing requests through September 30, 2004, so there is no rush.